RACE DEBRIEF

 There are plenty of places to visit in Jeddah

 Another local favourite Al Nakheel serves an extensive menu featuring many local dishes and has a spacious outdoor terrace with views of the coast.
-They are also operating a pop-up at the inaugural Islamic Art Biennale (see non-F1 highlights below).

 Breakfast is a meal taken very seriously in this city, and there are many restaurants and cafes which serve popular breakfast staples such as foul – a fava bean stew usually flavoured with lemon and garlic.
-Try this delicious dish at Foul Abbas a tiny crowded establishment with a small menu done well, and which has been run by the same family for over 40 years.

-Another Jeddah stalwart serving Saudi breakfasts of foul, shakshouka and tamees – traditional Arabic unleavened bread – is Tamees 09, a down to earth café specialising in local Hijazi cuisine.
+Another Jeddah stalwart serving Saudi breakfasts of foul, shakshouka and tamees – traditional Arabic unleavened bread – is Tamees 09, a down-to-earth cafe specialising in local Hijazi cuisine.

 Old town 1.jpg